ToyotaInfoTech/RAMN/docs/general.rst

 ECU Network Simulation
 **********************

-RAMN simulates a CAN-FD network of 4 ECUs (Electronic Control Unit).
-By default, Network traffic specifications are identical to those of `PASTA <https://github.com/pasta-auto/PASTA1.0>`_.
+RAMN simulates a CAN/CAN-FD network of 4 ECUs.
+By default, network traffic specifications only use classic CAN messages, and are identical to those of `PASTA <https://github.com/pasta-auto/PASTA1.0>`_.

 .. image:: gif/block_diagram.gif
    :align: center